souenzzo/graal/docs/reference-manual/native-image/Resources.md

 ---
 layout: docs
-toc_group: native-image
+toc_group: java-features
-link_title: Accessing Resources in Native Images
+link_title: Accessing Resources
-permalink: /reference-manual/native-image/Resources/
+permalink: /reference-manual/native-image/java-features/Resources/
+redirect_from: /$version/reference-manual/native-image/Resources/
 ---

-# Accessing Resources in Native Images
+# Accessing Resources

-By default, the `native-image` tool will not integrate any of the resources that are on the classpath into the native executable.
+By default, the `native-image` builder will not integrate any of the resources that are on the classpath into the native executable.
 To make calls such as `Class.getResource()` or `Class.getResourceAsStream()` (or their corresponding `ClassLoader` methods) return specific resources (instead of `null`), you must specify the resources that should be accessible at runtime.
 This can be achieved using a configuration file with the following content: